ionic-team/ionicons/.github/CONTRIBUTING.md

 #### Modifying Components

 1. Navigate to the `src/components/` directory and open the `icon` component to modify.
-2. Make any changes to the icon component and then [preview-changes](#preview-component-changes).
+2. Make any changes to the icon component and then [preview the changes](#preview-component-changes).

 #### Preview Component Changes